 the manufacturer, importer or downstream user has access to, or has generated, different or additional data.

 Self-classifications may be used to identify what hazard classes and categories have already been identified by other notifiers going beyond the harmonised classification and should serve as general information basis.
 It is recommended to check in particular those self-classifications showing the highest number of notifiers.
 There are ongoing efforts to get notifiers to agree on self-classifications.
 However, if no harmonised classification is available and only self-classifications for the substances in question are available, the waste holder cannot finalise the classification of the substances solely based on self-classifications.
-Instead it is recommended to use other information sources for the classification of the waste, such as SDS.
+Instead it is recommended to use other information sources for the classification of the waste, such as BL-bezpečnostní list.

 The C&L Inventory as research tool